 Neuropsychology

-Our neuropsychology team manages care and special services for children with challenges caused by medical conditions that affect brain functioning and development.
-Our program is highly respected and in demand, with physicians referring patients from across the state and beyond.
+Our neuropsychology team manages care and special services for children with challenges caused by medical conditions that affect brain function and development.
+Our program is highly respected and in demand, with patients being referred from across the state and beyond.

 Evaluation